alexrofail/ImgClass-WithFastAI/README.md

 Learning Rate finder from Leslie Smith's 2015 paper is the catalyst here.

-Mnist pickle file for matmul NB
+Mnist pickle file to be used for "matmul" notebook